samjingwen/stationery-inv-mgmt-system/README.md

 Web Application also provides functionalities for all users.

-Department Representatives may not be accurately shown below if database has been modified.
+Department Representatives may not be as accurately shown below if database has been modified.

 All Passwords are "Password1!".
 All passwords in the database are encrypted.